Moses Khabane Khongoana

 Moses Khabane Khongoana is a Mosotho film director and maker.

 Early life

-Khabane Moses Khongoana is a remarkably talented entrepreneurial filmmaker who is extremely committed and dedicated to his craft, won eight International Entrepreneurial and Filmmaking Awards and thirteen Certificates/Appreciations.
-Khongoana studied Media, Communication and Broadcasting under Degree in Television and Film Production at Limkokwing University of Creative Technology and his first Award-winning independent film "Bullet" competed in numerous international film festival including Luxor African Film Festival as its primary international film festival to screen it.
-He also holds Certificate in Business Studies of City and Guilds of London Institute.

-Khongoana is a member of the Motion Picture Association of Lesotho, where he sits on numerous operational groups and committees that are working towards establishing a formal television and film industry in Lesotho.
-Khongoana pitched and worked with numerous Art creatives, NGO's, Government and Private Institutes across several projects.
+Khongoana studied Media, Communication, and Broadcasting as part of his degree in Television and Film Production at Limkokwing University of Creative Technology.
+His first award-winning independent film, "Bullet," was featured in several international film festivals, including the Luxor African Film Festival.
+He also holds a Certificate in Business Studies from the City and Guilds of London Institute.
+Khongoana is a member of the Motion Picture Association of Lesotho, participating in various operational groups and committees aimed at developing a formal television and film industry in Lesotho.
+Additionally, Khongoana has collaborated with numerous artists, NGOs, government bodies, and private institutions on various projects.